 Nevada is one of the states that offers protection to parents in intact families.
 Grandparents may seek visitation only when there has been a disruption in the family unit.
 In order to seek visitation, grandparents must be the parents of a non-custodial parent or of a deceased parent.
 In other words, if the grandparents' own child is alive and has custody, the grandparents have no standing for a suit.
 The child's parents need not have been married if they cohabitated.
 In all of these situations, however, the custodial or surviving parent must have denied or "unreasonably restricted" visitation.

 The decision of the parent to restrict visitation is presumed to be in the best interests of the child, but this is a rebuttable presumption.
-The State of Nevada sets out special criteria for determining the best interest of the child.
+The State of Nevada sets out special criteria for determining the best interests of the child.
 These include: